gravitational/careers/challenges/systems/challenge-1.md

 * CLI should be able to connect to worker service and start, stop, get status, and stream output of a job.

 # Guidance

-## Interview process

-The interview team will join the Slack channel.
-The team consists of the engineers who will be working with you.
-Ask them about the engineering culture, work and life balance, or anything else that you would like to learn about Teleport.

-Before writing the actual code, create a brief design document in Google Docs or markdown in Github and share with the team.

-This document should cover at least: design approach, trade-offs, scope, proposed API, and security considerations.
-For security, please include considerations for transport layer, authentication, and authorization.

-Please avoid writing an overly detailed design document.
-Use this document to make sure the team could provide feedback on your design and demonstrate that you've investigated the problem space.

-Split your code submission using pull requests and give the team an opportunity to review the PRs.
-A good "rule of thumb" to follow is that the final PR submission is a formality adding a small feature set - it means that the team had an opportunity to contribute the feedback during multiple well defined stages of your work.

-Our team will do their best to provide a high quality review of the submitted pull requests in a reasonable time frame.
-You are spending your time on this, we are going to contribute our time too.

-After the final submission, the interview team will assemble and vote using a "+1, -2" anonymous voting system: +1 is submitted whenever a team member accepts the submission, -2 otherwise.

-In case of a positive result, we will connect you to our HR and recruiting teams, who will work out the details and present an offer.

-In case of a negative score result, hiring manager will contact you and share a list of the key observations from the team that affected the result.

 ## Code and project ownership